Kourtney Kardashian Parties With Khloe’s Ex French Montana After Dating Rumors Swirl

 Kourtney Kardashian is sparking dating rumors with French Montana yet again.
-The reality star was seen over the weekend partying with the rapper, who also happens to be her sister Khloe Kardashian’s former boyfriend.
+The reality star was seen over the weekend partying with the rapper, who also happens to be her sister, Khloe Kardashian’s, former boyfriend.

 According to Radar Online, Kourtney and French arrived together at Genghis Cohen in Los Angeles as they celebrated the birthday of their mutual friend, Steph Shepherd.
 The duo have reportedly remained friends since French and Khloe called it quits, but now rumors are flying that they could be more than just pals.

 After leaving the party they headed to Hyde Clyde to keep the fun times going, and stayed out until after 2 a.m.
-Of course, this isn’t the first time that Kourt and French have been seen out together.
+Of course, this isn’t the first time that Kourtney and French have been seen out together.

 Last year The Inquisitr reported that the duo were seen together at Diddy’s 49th birthday party in West Hollywood, where onlookers claimed that the couple were getting flirty.